emmatz-pattersonvf/notes/README.md

 1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
 By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project first, which will lead to a more successful outcome.
 2. Plan ahead: Planning is crucial in programming.
 Before starting a new project or task, take some time to think through the steps involved and create a plan.This will ensure you have a clear understanding of what needs to happen and when, allowing youto stay on track and avoid getting lost in the code.
 3. Stay organized: A well-organized codebase is a happy code base.
 Make sure to use version control systems like Git to track your changes and organize your files.
 Additionally, using well structured code and following coding conventions will make it easier for you and others to navigate and maintain your code in future.

+# 2024-01-01
+- "Today's programming wisdom is to remember that code is read far more often than it's written.
+Therefore, strive for clarity and maintainability in your work.
+Write self-documenting code, use meaningful variable names, and embrace simplicity whenever possible.
+Always consider the next developer who'll inherit your code – they might be you six months from now."

+In essence, this quote emphasizes the importance of writing clean, understandable, and maintainable code over merely getting it to function, as it greatly impacts the efficiency and sustainability of software development in the long run.